When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities frequently comes up.

 - ipleak.net – In addition to WebRTC leaks, this website also tests for IPv4, IPv6, and DNS leaks.

 If you see your ISP-assigned (external) IP address, then this is a WebRTC leak.
 Below is an example of WebRTC leaks that I found when testing out a VPN service.
 You can see that my public IPv6 address (beginning with 2) is leaking in the WebRTC area, even while the VPN is connected and stable.

 Note that a local IP address is blacked out on the left.
 These cannot be used to identify you.
 (An explanation of the difference between your local/internal IP and your public/external IP is here.)

 Anyone seeking to be anonymous online through privacy technology should take action against WebRTC leaks.

 Daniel Roesler exposed this vulnerability in 2015 on his GitHub page, where he stated:

 Additionally, these STUN requests are made outside of the normal XMLHttpRequest procedure, so they are not visible in the developer console or able to be blocked by plugins such as AdBlockPlus or Ghostery.
 This makes these types of requests available for online tracking if an advertiser sets up a STUN server with a wildcard domain.

-Here are three different options for dealing with the WebRTC issue:
+Here are two options for dealing with the WebRTC issue:

 1. Disable WebRTC in the browser (Firefox) and only use browsers with disabled WebRTC capability.
 (Instructions are below.)